Frequently Asked Questions & Requirements

-- only those clients in ‘good standing’ may book a re-occuring booking (ex: every tues/thurs)
+- only those clients in ‘good standing’ may book a re-occurring booking (ex: every Tues/Thurs)

 - any holds or time away must be communicated to staff

-- a “no show” without contacting staff within 48 hours after missed appointment will result in a cancellation of further re-occuring, bookings and is subject to the no show charge.
+- a “no show” without contacting staff within 48 hours after missed appointment will result in a cancellation of further re-occurring bookings and is subject to the no show charge.

 - the same cancellation rules apply as listed above.